-I am a landscape artist, living and working in beautiful Cornwall.
+I am a landscape artist, living and working in Cornwall.
 I studied for my degree in Fine Art at Winchester School of Art and then moved back to Cornwall where I continue to be inspired by the sea and rugged Cornish coastline.
 I am captivated by the intricacies of the landscape; the texture of rocks, the variety of brickwork on buildings and details on boats.
-When I look at something, I imagine I am looking past its surface at all its layers and I try to understand how it’s composed.
+My inspiration is driven from the compulsion to create something which matches how I am feeling whilst allowing me to mediate with the world around me and maintain order in chaos.
 I often experience sound and other sensory information very intensely.
 Sometimes the level of extreme stimulation can become overwhelming.

-When I experience this sensory intensity, I manage it by channelling it into my paintings to create something which is equally intense.
-Through the control that I have when painting the landscape I am able to find a space of calm and order amidst chaos.
-I like to think my paintings are a reflection of how I view the world as I strive to make sense of what is going on around me.
+When I experience this sensory intensity, I manage it by channeling it into my paintings to create something which is equally intense.
+My paintings are a reflection of how I view the world as I strive to make sense of what is going on around me.

 Despite often feeling rather ‘intense’ I use the way I process information to my advantage.
-I love the control of precision painting and I often notice insignificant details that others do not, so I make my artwork about that.
+The control of precision painting helps me to stay grounded and I often notice tiny details in the landscape, so I make my artwork about that.
 In my ongoing Easting Northing series I find myself drawn to textures such as rock surfaces or what is happening at my feet.
 The paintings I create of these surfaces come from an intense, laboured process of analysis, research and planning.
 This process is not only extremely therapeutic but also epitomises my approach to day-to-day activities.

 These paintings allow me to experiment with blurring the boundaries between reality and artifice, possibly prompting a deeper scrutiny which is reflective of how I analyse and process information.
 I am fascinated by the theory of Jean Baudrillard’s treatise of simulacra and simulation which examines the relationship between reality and imitation.